 where we used $\sum_{\sigma\in S_r } t^{\ell(\sigma)}=[r]_t !$, and where

-is the Macdonald polynomial with mixed symmetry (also considered in \cite{Ba} but only in the case where $\la=\delta^{(m)}=(m-1,\dots,0))$.
+is a Macdonald polynomial with mixed symmetry (also considered in \cite{Ba} but only in the case where $\la=\delta^{(m)}=(m-1,\dots,0))$.
 The analogue of \cite[Corr.
-1]{BDF}, which is obtained as shown there using the generalization of lemma 2.5 of \cite{Mar}, reads:
+1]{BDF}, which is obtained as shown there using the generalization of lemma 2.5 of \cite{Mar}, reads